mozvip/dynamo/README.md

 ### What is this repository for? ###

-This is the main development repository for Dynamo
+This is the main development repository for Dynamo.
+Dynamo is an attempt at creating a single application that has the main functionnalities of SickBeard, CouchPotato, Headphones, ...

+It is coded in Java 7.

 ### How do I get set up? ###